 - Using a sharp knife, cut off two corners of the dough (on one 8-inch side) and then two small triangles 3 inches apart from each other on the other end (the other 8-inch side).
 See visual below.

 - Spread 1/2 of the cream cheese filling down the length of the center of the strip, which should be about 3 inches wide.
+Dot with half of the blueberries (1/3 cup).
 Using a sharp knife, pastry wheel, or pizza cutter, cut 10 slanting strips (3/4 – 1 inch wide each) along both sides.
-Fold strips over dough, alternating each side to resemble a twist or a braid.
+Fold strips over filling, alternating each side to resemble a twist or a braid.
 Fold the bottom end up to seal the filling inside.
 Repeat with the second half of the dough and the rest of the filling.
 The braids may seem very narrow, but they puff up and out as they bake.

 - Egg Wash: Whisk the egg wash ingredients together.
 Brush all over the dough.
 If you want a little crunch from almonds, sprinkle them evenly on top of the braids after brushing the dough with egg wash.